simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-internet-safety-tips-for-everyone/index.en.md

 ### Understanding the Importance of Internet Safety

-Before we delve into the tips, it is crucial to understand why internet safety matters.
+Before we dig into the tips, you need to understand why internet safety matters.
 The internet is a vast network of interconnected devices, and each device connected to it is vulnerable to cyberattacks and data breaches.
 Online threats include **hacking, phishing, identity theft, malware, viruses**, and more, all of which can have severe consequences.
 The need for internet safety is crucial to **safeguard your personal information, financial assets, and prevent your devices from being hijacked**.

 #### The Risks of Being Online